fiscal sponsorship FAQs.

 Many corporations also have philanthropic arms that donate to tax-exempt charitable organizations.
 An online search will help you find corporate foundations that may be appropriate for your project.

-Fiscal TFC Fiscal Sponsorship can be utilized when a film or media-related project secures funding from individual, foundation or government sources that give only to nonprofit organizations with IRS 501(c)(3) tax-exempt status.
+Fiscal sponsorship can be utilized when a film or media-related project secures funding from individual, foundation or government sources that give only to nonprofit organizations with IRS 501(c)(3) tax-exempt status.
 A fiscal sponsor is a nonprofit organization with 501(c)(3) status that allows a project that furthers the nonprofit mission to raise funds using the nonprofit status.
 Funds raised for the sponsored project are re-granted, at the discretion of the fiscal sponsor, to the project and can be requested to pay project expenses. - How can my film benefit from having fiscal sponsorship from The Film Collaborative?

 Many individual donors, foundations, and other funders will only donate to an established 501(c)(3) tax-exempt nonprofit organization.
 Starting a 501(c)(3) is a time-consuming and expensive process; TFC created the fiscal sponsorship program so that filmmakers and artists do not have to take on this burden and can concentrate on their projects.